Continuing Education Webinars

 The following applies to ALL CE webinars:

-CE credits are only available for those who qualify during the LIVE version of the webinar.
+CE credits are only available for those who qualify during the LIVE version of the webinar at the dates and times listed above.
 CE credits for our courses are administered by the CEU Institute.
 If you have any issues or questions regarding your credits, please contact rosters@ceuinstitute.net.
 For questions about the continuing education course offerings, email us at mymatrixxCE@mymatrixx.com.

 MyMatrixx courses are submitted for 1-hour of CE for the following license types: Pre-approved Adjuster (AK, AL, CA, DE, FL, GA, ID, IN, KY, LA, MS, MT, NC, NH, NM, NV, OK, OR, TX, UT, VT, WY); National Certified Case Manager (CCM); National Nurse; Certified Disability Management Specialists (CDMS), and Certified Rehabilitation Counselor (CRC) for CE accreditation.
 For states that do not require prior approval, the adjuster is responsible for submitting their attendance certificate to the appropriate state agency to determine if continuing education credits can be applied.